 Prior to 2011, marriage entries were collated by registrars in the registration district where they occurred.
 The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes in the month following the end of each quarter.
 Certified copies of each completed marriage entry appearing in the marriage register (both civil and religious) were also sent to the Office for National Statistics (ONS) by GRO on a regular basis.
 Once received, the forms were entered onto ONS systems and verified.
 Examples of marriage forms used for civil and religious marriages are reproduced in Appendix A.

 From January 2011, all marriages registered within England and Wales have been recorded on the web-based Registration Online system (RON).
 Civil marriages are entered onto RON by registrars within seven days of the marriage.
 The majority of religious marriages each year are in the Church of England or Church in Wales.
 Returns from churches continue to be in paper format.
 Local registrars co-ordinate the receipt of paper returns for these marriages, including issuing reminders to the churches in the month following the end of each quarter.
-GRO, however, are very much reliant on the clergy in this respect.
+GRO, however, are very much reliant on the local registrars, who in turn are reliant on the clergy in this respect.
 The information from the paper copies is entered onto RON at GRO providing a means of issuing certified copies electronically and allowing statistical data to be extracted.

 It is estimated that each year, around 4% of religious marriage returns remain outstanding one year after the end of the reference period (this is based on marriage records received at ONS); this directly affects the timing of statistical outputs.
 This may be due to a number of factors such as the closure of a building or change of incumbent.
 An electronic system has been introduced to track returns from every building in which marriages may be solemnised.
 This provides data that enables GRO to identify potential outstanding returns and take targeted action via the local registrar.
 In addition, GRO has also improved communications with all denominations via a regular newsletter covering a range of topics including the importance of providing the timely return of copies of marriage records.